HKUST-CSIT5970-25S/assignment-1-kieran107/README.md

     | `c5d.large` | Compression: 7623 MIPS<br />Decompression: 5081 MIPS | 13908.73 MB/s (Copy Int) |

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.

+    > Ans: The performance of EC2 instances does not always scale linearly with vCPUs and memory.
+For example, `t2.medium` outperforms `c5d.large` despite having the same resources, highlighting that performance depends on instance family and optimizations, not just resource quantity.

 ## Question 2: Measure the EC2 Network performance